 Women of Color Empowerment Conference is so important to building relationships within the sisterhood.
-Its helps you break down those erroneous notions that we can’t form partnerships, do business with each other and be good for each other – Cathy Hughes
+Every year, its helps you break down those erroneous notions that we can’t form partnerships, do business with each other and be good for each other – Cathy Hughes

 The Women of Color Empowerment Institute has hosted many luminaries that spark professional relationships to form and grow.
 Though it started out representing South Florida women, 2019 marks the ninth year of Women Of Color Empowerment Conference.
 Attendance keeps growing in terms of attendees and the stature of national speakers.
 Given the extra attractions of Fort Lauderdale, its a no-brainer decision to attend.
 It has drawn federal leaders from around the nation, as well as state and local leaders.
 The conference has been featured on CNN and C-Span.

-Past speakers have included Cathy Hughes of Radio One, Inc.; Xenon Clayton, founder of the Trumpet Awards; famous crisis manager and inspiration for the TV show Scandal, Judy Smith; Tamron Hall, TV program host, Paula Madison, founder of the Africa Channel; Joy Reid of MSNBC; Congresswoman Donna Edwards; Judge Glenda Hatchett, Gina Paige, founder of African Ancestry; Florida Supreme Court Justice Peggy Quince; and Federal Court Judge J. Michelle Childs, to name a few.
+Past speakers have included Cathy Hughes of Radio One; Xenon Clayton, founder of the Trumpet Awards; famous crisis manager and inspiration for the TV show Scandal, Judy Smith; Tamron Hall, TV program host, Paula Madison, founder of the Africa Channel; Joy Reid of MSNBC; Congresswoman Donna Edwards; Judge Glenda Hatchett, Gina Paige, founder of African Ancestry; Florida Supreme Court Justice Peggy Quince; and Federal Court Judge J. Michelle Childs, to name a few.